Skip to content

 typescript

-// Middleware only for /api routes
+// 1.
+Middleware only for paths starting with /api

 router.use('/api', async (ctx, next) => {